francisjervis/Flask-Langchain/README.md

 # Installation

-Coming soon - for now, clone the repo and import the langchainmemory module.
+Coming soon - for now, clone the repo and import the Flask-Langchain.extension module.

+# Known issues

+- Incorrect formatting of conversation history (as a string representation of a list of BaseMessages).
+- After it is initialized, you have to access the LangchainFlaskMemory object using `current_app.extensions['langchain_chat_memory']` - this could be improved
+- Test coverage may be incomplete

 # Example usage